 How Do I Withdraw My Funds?

 Withdrawals from SamCERA can be received in two ways.
-All or a portion of your funds can be directly rolled over to IRA or another employer’s qualified plan or can be paid in a check made directly out to you, or a combination of both.
+All or a portion of your funds that are being withdrawn can be directly rolled over to IRA or another employer’s qualified plan or can be paid in a check made directly out to you, or a combination of both.
 The choice you make will affect the taxes that you owe and when you must pay them.

-SamCERA will withhold for State and federal taxes on any check written directly to you.
+SamCERA will withhold for California state and federal taxes on any check written directly to you.
 In addition, tax penalties for early withdrawal may apply.

-Depending on your tax status, you may owe more or less in state and federal taxes than what was withheld by SamCERA.
-You may file for a refund or pay the additional amount owed to the IRS and the State when you file your incomes tax returns.
+Depending on your tax status, you may owe more or less in California state and federal taxes than what was withheld by SamCERA.
+You may file for a refund or pay the additional amount, as applicable, owed to the IRS and California when you file your incomes tax returns.

 SamCERA encourages you to consult a tax advisor before deciding how to receive your withdrawal of funds.
 SamCERA does not offer tax advice.